 Well, what about civilian critical infrastructure protection?
-Today, at least a hundred organizations around the world are dealing with this problem (there are more than 50 of them in the U.S. alone).
-Dozens of detailed reports have been published on this topic, which are freely available on the internet, as well as hundreds of articles and books.
-Dozens of standards (civilian and military) describe how to protect critical infrastructure equipment against EMP.
+Today, at least a hundred organizations around the world are dealing with this problem (there are more than 50 of them in the United States only), dozens of detailed reports have been published on this topic, which are freely available on the Internet [4], as well as hundreds of articles and books.
+Dozens of standards (civilian and military) describe how to protect critical infrastructure equipment against HEMP [4].